 It is time to move forward boldly.
-Functionnalism, modernism, even postmodernism are heritage.
+Functionalism, modernism, even postmodernism is heritage.

-Fascination for bigness or apology of junkspace as the symbol of contemporary urban trends, accurate though they may seem at first glance, belong to yet another era.
+Fascination for bigness or the apology of "junkspace" as the symbol of contemporary urban trends, accurate though they may seem at first glance, belongs to yet another era.

-ReGeneration means paving the way to the future, and ReHumanize urbanism at all scales, from the very global to the very local levels, often intertwined
+ReGeneration means paving the way to the future, and ReHumanizing urbanism at all scales, from the very global to the very local levels, often intertwined

 This cannot be done by referring to 1960's sociology or classical social confrontation, because the overall picture is changing.
 At a global scale, urban growth is still a reality and will be so at least for the next 25 years.
-How can we collectively find and implement sustainability solutions in this context is our challenge, is the challenge that all professionals are compelled to address.
+How we can collectively find and implement sustainability solutions in this context, is our challenge, is the challenge that all professionals are compelled to address.